hzx122/SamS/README.md

 # Adaptive Sample Scheduling for Direct Preference Optimization (SamS)

-This repository contains the code  for our paper: Adaptive Sample Scheduling for Direct Preference Optimization(SamS).
+Code for AAAI 2024 paper "Adaptive Sample Scheduling for Direct Preference Optimization".

 The files in this repo are: